akshaynet27/VSDSquadron-Mini-research-internship/README.md

 J-type instructions, such as JAL, are used to jump to a specified memory location, often for implementing loops.

-This overview provides a detailed look at the six instruction formats in RISC-V, highlighting their structure and use cases.

 ## Instruction Formats
 - **R-Type**: Used for register-register operations.
 - **I-Type**: Used for immediate values and load instructions.